aminem67/strategy-ideas/README.md

  - Do you have a similar work for trading strategies?
 Not, yet.
 And it won't be free and open source, too.
  - What's the scientific background of this work?
 Mainly applied statistics.
  - Any reference about this method?
 The book "Evidence-based Technical Analysis".
  - Why you do this?
-Because I like it, and have enough money to devote my time on quantitative trading strategy development, completely!
+Because I like it, and I can devote my time on quantitative trading strategy development, completely!
  - Who are you?
 See the next section.

 # Who am I?